Head & Neck, Cervical Cancers

 Head and Neck Cancer

 Some of the most common symptoms of head and neck cancer are a lump on the neck or excessive throat clearing.
 This type of cancer occurs in different parts of the mouth and throat.
-It’s not going to be on your cheek or gums.
+It’s not typically going to be on your cheek or gums.
 So, that makes it harder to see.

 There’s currently no formalized way to screen for head and neck cancer.
 There’s a lot of research going on to try to find a way to screen for it.
 But nothing at this point is leading to clinical guidelines of care.